Philadelphia’s Premier Outdoor Performing Arts Center

 - A complete replacement of the main stage floor, as well as upgrades to the house lighting

 - Audio and visual upgrades, including two large, state-of-the-art video screens installed in key locations and an acoustically superior upgrade of the lawn’s sound system

-- Expansion, permanent irrigation, and re-grading of the lawn
+- The expansion, permanent irrigation, and re-grading of the Great Lawn

 - A re-graded hillside for easier access to the venue and a gradual ascent to the Top of the Hill, with walkway and lighting upgrades to improve public access and egress

 - The installation of new planting beds along major pedestrian promenades, as well as bio-retention beds with plants chosen to better retain stormwater and reduce runoff

 In 2016, the Mann celebrated the 40th anniversary of its pavilion.
 For this season-long celebration, The Philadelphia Orchestra, the Pittsburgh Symphony Orchestra, and the Philly POPS headlined the Mann’s 2016 Summer Classics Series.
 In truest celebration of the Mann’s legacy, The Philadelphia Orchestra performed a special program featuring music drawn from the Orchestra’s repertoire played during the first season at the Mann in 1976.

 In 2016 and 2017, the Mann celebrated being named Philly.com’s Readers’ Choice – Live Music Venue.
 The Mann was also awarded the Philadelphia Area Concierge Association’s 2016 The Best for Our Guests Award in the category of Music Venue.
 In 2018, upon launching a complete website redesign, the Mann celebrated a prestigious Webby Award nomination in the category of Events.